George Washington University Law School, J.D., 1972

-Bob has been an occasional lecturer and author for programs sponsored by the Maryland Institute for Continuing Professional Education of Lawyers (MICPEL), the National Business Institute, Lorman Education Services and the Montgomery County and Maryland State Bar Associations.
-Bob also has taught the Professionalism Course required to be taken by all new admittees to the Maryland State Bar.
+Bob has lectured and authored programs for the Maryland Institute for Continuing Professional Education of Lawyers (MICPEL), National Business Institute, Lorman Education Services, and Montgomery County and Maryland State bar associations.
+He also has taught the professionalism course previously required of all newly admitted attorneys in the State of Maryland.

-Thomas A. Huggins, et al. v.
+- Thomas A. Huggins, et al., v.
 Huggins & Harrison, Inc., 220 Md.
 App.
-405 (2014), where the Court of Special Appeals of Maryland affirmed the favorable decision received in the Circuit Court for the landlord client that, pursuant to the language of the commercial lease, the lease had terminated upon the rezoning of the property and the tenant was obligated to renegotiate the lease upon the demand of the landlord.
+405 (2014) – Represented landlord-client Huggins & Harrison, where the Court of Special Appeals of Maryland affirmed a favorable decision that, pursuant to the language of the parties’ commercial lease, the lease had terminated upon rezoning of the property and the tenant was obligated to renegotiate the lease on the landlord’s demand

-Stephen J. Miller, et al. v.
+- Stephen J. Miller, et al., v.
 Rosewick Road Development, LLC, 214 Md.
 App.
-275 (2013), where appeals court found in clients’ favor and reversed decision of the lower court removing clients who were the trustees of a real estate trust.
-The appeals court held that the lower court was clearly erroneous when the lower court found that the trustees’ inability to sell the trust property under the facts of this case equated to a failure or inability of the trustees to perform their fiduciary duties.
+275 (2013) – Represented Stephen J. Miller, et al., where the appeals court found in the clients’ favor and reversed the lower court’s decision removing clients who were the trustees of a real estate trust.
+The appeals court found clear error in the lower court’s ruling that the trustees’ inability to sell trust property under the facts of the case equated to a failure or inability to perform the trustees’ fiduciary duties.

-Supervisor of Assessments v.
+- Supervisor of Assessments v.
 Stellar GT, 406 Md.
-658, 961 A.2d 1119 (2008): Court of Appeals of Maryland affirmed the Court of Special Appeals of Maryland decision in Stellar GT v.
+658, 961 A.2d 1119 (2008) – Represented property owner, Stellar GT where the Court of Appeals of Maryland affirmed the Court of Special Appeals of Maryland decision in Stellar GT v.
 Supervisor of Assessments, 178 Md.
 App.
-624, 943 A.2d 100 (2008), that had reversed previous decisions of the Circuit Court and the Maryland Tax Court.
-The appellate courts held in favor of the property owner that an out-of-cycle reassessment of commercial property, triggered by its sale, was not authorized by statute.
-Decision resulted in a tax refund to client of over $1.5 million.
+624, 943 A.2d 100 (2008), that had reversed previous decisions of the circuit court and the Maryland Tax Court.
+The appellate courts held in favor of the property owner and ruled that an out-of-cycle reassessment of commercial property, triggered by its sale, was not authorized by statute.
+The decision resulted in a tax refund to the client of more than $1.5 million.

-Olle v 5401Western Avenue Residential, LLC, F. Supp.
-2d 141 (D.D.C 2008): Court held that claims of contract purchaser of a luxury condominium unit against developer/seller had to be arbitrated.
+- Olle v.
+5401Western Avenue Residential, LLC, F. Supp.
+2d 141 (D.D.C 2008) – Represented developer/seller, 5401 Western Avenue Residential, LLC, where the court held that claims of the contract purchaser of a luxury condominium unit against the client had to be arbitrated.

-Marrick Properties, Inc. v.
-Bell Atlantic-Maryland, Inc., Court of Special Appeals of Maryland, No. 2948, September Term 2002 (filed February 9, 2004): Dealing with responsibility for costs of relocating utilities' facilities adjacent to private subdivision development.
+- Marrick Properties, Inc. v.
+Bell Atlantic-Maryland, Inc., Court of Special Appeals of Maryland, No. 2948, September Term 2002 (filed February 9, 2004) – dealing with responsibility for costs of relocating Bell Atlantic-Maryland, Inc.’s facilities adjacent to a private subdivision development.

-Edward Mowle, et al. v.
-Epping Forest, Inc. , Court of Special Appeals of Maryland, No. 928, September Term 1994 (filed February 9, 1995): Dealing with claims of adverse possession against community association property.
+- Edward Mowle, et al., v.
+Epping Forest, Inc., Court of Special Appeals of Maryland, No. 928, September Term 1994 (filed February 9, 1995) – Represented Epping Forest, Inc. in dealing with claims of adverse possession against community association property.

-Ferrero Construction Company v.
-Dennis Rourke Corporation , 311 Md.
-560, 536 A.2d 1137 (1988): A leading case in Maryland dealing with rights of first refusal and the rule against perpetuities in real estate contracts.
+- Ferrero Construction Company v.
+Dennis Rourke Corporation, 311 Md.
+560, 536 A.2d 1137 (1988) – Represented Ferrero Construction Company, a leading case in Maryland dealing with rights of first refusal and the rule against perpetuities in real estate contracts.

-Italian Fisherman, et al. v.
-Rosalie Middlemas , 313 Md.
-156, 545 A.2d 1 (1988): Case which for the first time in Maryland provided clear distinction between assignments and subleases of lease interests in commercial property.
+- Italian Fisherman, et al., v.
+Rosalie Middlemas, 313 Md.
+156, 545 A.2d 1 (1988) – Represented Rosalie Middlemas, a case that, for the first time in Maryland, provided clear distinction between assignments and subleases of lease interests in commercial property.